 The Detective Cookie Chess Park had its grand opening on a resplendent Saturday afternoon as community members, neighborhood activists, and government officials celebrated what likely was Seattle’s feel-good story of the weekend.

-Kool & The Gang’s “Celebration” boomed over the loudspeakers as Mayor Bruce Harrell, Police Chief Adrian Diaz, Seattle Department of Transportation Director Greg Spotts and Deputy Director Rodney Maxie (whose crews designed and built the park), members of the Buffalo Soldiers of Seattle on horseback, as well as the Seattle Police Mounted Patrol Unit, food trucks, and a large crowd crammed into the small park.
+Kool & The Gang’s “Celebration” boomed over the loudspeakers as Mayor Bruce Harrell, Police Chief Adrian Diaz, Seattle Department of Transportation Director Greg Spotts and Deputy Director Rodney Maxie (whose crews built the park), members of the Buffalo Soldiers of Seattle on horseback, as well as the Seattle Police Mounted Patrol Unit, food trucks, and a large crowd crammed into the small park.

 The park is named after Seattle Police Detective Denise “Cookie” Bouldin, who started a chess club to divert kids from the streets to a game that develops their minds, builds healthy competition, and helps children see alternatives and strategies to obstacles.